ccmucdenver/ccm-docs/docs/TermsandConditions.md

 ### File protection and privacy

-By default, files and directories, including your home directory, are created such that *all other users have read access to your files.
+By default, files and directories, including your home directory, are created such that *all other users have read access to your files*.
 This is a Linux default to encourage collaboration.
 If you want to keep a file or directory private from users other than system administrators, you need to manually change the permissions for that file or directory.
 To do so type the command below:

     chmod og-rwx file_or_directory_name